ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 ### Motional EMF

-Imagine a loop of wire with a current$$I$$ that is in magnetic field.
+Imagine a loop of wire with a current, $$I$$ that is in magnetic field.
 We pull that loop into the right, then we need to find the induced current.

 Remember $$\varepsilon$$ is equal to $$\frac{d\Phi}{dt} = \frac{d}{dt}(Blx) = Blv $$